Ckrag/bankdata/README.md

 for the user itself.
 Additionally, as auditing/audit-generation can be he heavy, it is likely to be a more async operation through jobs and queuing.
+To surface data and manage alarms I would use Grafana.

 ### Observability